Icterid: Characteristics

 Most icterid species live in the tropics, although many species also occur in temperate regions, such as the red-winged blackbird and the long-tailed meadowlark.
 The highest densities of breeding species are found in Colombia and southern Mexico.
 They inhabit a range of habitats, including scrub, swamp, forest, and savanna.
 Temperate species are migratory, with many species that nest in the United States and Canada moving south into Mexico and Central America.

 Icterids are variable in size, and often display considerable sexual dimorphism, with brighter coloration and greater size in males being typical.
 While such dimorphism is widely known in passerines, the sexual dimorphism by size is uniquely extreme in icterids.
 For example, the male great-tailed grackle is 60% heavier than the female.
 The smallest icterid species is the orchard oriole, in which the female averages 15 cm in length (6 in) and 18 g in weight, while the largest is the Amazonian oropendola, the male of which measures 52 cm and weighs about 550 g.
 This variation is greater than in any other passerine family (unless the kinglet calyptura belongs with the cotingas, which would then have greater variation).
 One unusual morphological adaptation shared by the icterids is gaping, where the skull is configured to allow them to open their bills strongly rather than passively, allowing them to force open gaps to obtain otherwise hidden food.
+Most icterids have rounded tails and lack rictal bristles.
+They have nine primary feathers and are placed among the nine-primaried oscines.

 Icterids have adapted to taking a wide range of foods.
 Oropendolas and caciques use their gaping motion to open the skins of fruit to obtain the soft insides, and have long bills adapted to the process.
 Others such as cowbirds and the bobolink have shorter, stubbier bills for crushing seeds.
 The Jamaican blackbird uses its bill to pry amongst tree bark and epiphytes, and has adopted the evolutionary niche filled elsewhere in the Neotropics by woodcreepers.
 Orioles drink nectar.

 The nesting habits of these birds are also variable, including pendulous woven nests in the oropendolas and orioles.
 Many icterids are colonial, nesting in colonies of up to 100,000 birds.
 Some cowbird species engage in brood parasitism; females lay their eggs in the nests of other species, in a similar fashion to some cuckoos.

 Some species of icterid have become agricultural pests; for example, red-winged blackbirds in the United States are considered the worst vertebrate pests on some crops, such as rice.
 The cost of controlling blackbirds in California was $30 per acre in 1994.
 Not all species have been as successful, and a number of species are threatened with extinction.
 These include insular forms such as the Jamaican blackbird, yellow-shouldered blackbird, and St Lucia oriole, all threatened by habitat loss; and the tricolored blackbird of California, which is threatened by habitat loss and destruction of nests.